Member Login

 • No. 613 Royal Canadian Army Cadet Corps is based at the local Royal Canadian Legion hall.
 It is affiliated with the Lincoln and Welland Regiment.

-Last updated January 2021 - Please email info@rotarycluboffonthill with any requested corrections, additions or changes.
+Last updated September 13, 2024 - Please email info@rotarycluboffonthill.ca with any requested corrections, additions or changes.

 <div>About Fonthill</div>